s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 There are variance client like web-browser, native app running on a mobile, java script, web service.
 Moreover, a server can itself be a client to another service.
 When HTTP is used as the underlying protocol for talking to the service, it is called a web service.
+There are two popular approaches to web services: REST and SOAP.
+The API of a SOAP web service is described using an XML-based language called the Web Services Description Language, or WSDL.
+WSDL enables code generation so that a client can access a remote service using local classes and method calls.